The Prestige (film): Production

-Julian Jarrold's and Sam Mendes's producer approached Christopher Priest for an adaptation of his novel The Prestige.
-Priest was impressed with Nolan's films Following and Memento, and subsequently, producer Valerie Dean brought the book to Nolan's attention.
+Julian Jarrold's and Sam Mendes' producer approached Christopher Priest for an adaptation of his novel The Prestige.
+Priest was impressed with Christopher Nolan's films Following and Memento, and subsequently, producer Valerie Dean brought the book to Nolan's attention.
 In October 2000, Nolan traveled to the United Kingdom to publicize Memento, as Newmarket Films was having difficulty finding a United States distributor.
-While in London, Nolan read Priest's book and shared the story with his brother while walking around in Highgate (a location later featured in the scene where Angier ransoms Borden's stage engineer in Highgate Cemetery).
+While in London, Nolan read Priest's book and shared the story with his brother Jonathan while walking around in Highgate (a location later featured in the scene where Angier ransoms Borden's stage engineer in Highgate Cemetery).
 The development process for The Prestige began as a reversal of their earlier collaboration: Jonathan Nolan had pitched his initial story for Memento to his brother during a road trip.

 A year later, the option on the book became available and was purchased by Aaron Ryder of Newmarket Films.
-In late 2001, Nolan became busy with the post-production of Insomnia, and asked his brother Jonathan to help work on the script.
+In late 2001, Nolan became busy with the post-production of Insomnia, and asked his brother to help work on the script.
 The writing process was a long collaboration between the Nolan brothers, occurring intermittently over a period of five years.
 In the script, the Nolans emphasized the magic of the story through the dramatic narrative, playing down the visual depiction of stage magic.
 The three-act screenplay was deliberately structured around the three elements of the film's illusion: the pledge, the turn, and the prestige.
 "It took a long time to figure out how to achieve cinematic versions of the very literary devices that drive the intrigue of the story," Christopher Nolan told Variety: "The shifting points of view, the idea of journals within journals and stories within stories.
 Finding the cinematic equivalents of those literary devices was very complex."
 Although the film is thematically faithful to the novel, two major changes were made to the plot structure during the adaptation process: the novel's spiritualism subplot was removed, and the modern-day frame story was replaced with Borden's wait for the gallows.
 Priest approved of the adaptation, describing it as "an extraordinary and brilliant script, a fascinating adaptation of my novel."